andresca94/Simple-Movie-Recommender/README.md

 # Simple-Movie-Recommender

 ## Simple-Movie-Recommender
-<p align="justify">Simple recommenders are basic systems that recommend the top items based on a certain metric or score.I'm gonna create a simplified clone of IMDB Top 250 Movies using metadata collected from IMDB.</p>
+<p align="justify">Simple recommenders are basic systems that recommend the top items based on a certain metric or score.
+I'm gonna create a simplified clone of IMDB Top 250 Movies using metadata collected from IMDB.</p>

 The following are the steps involved: